geops/website/content/blog/mobility-toolbox-js-v3/index.en.md

   If this project exists for years now, the version 3 brings  a massive  improvement in terms of ease of development and integration into existing applications.
-author: "Daniel Marsh-Hunn & Olivier Terral "
+author: "Daniel Marsh-Hunn,  Olivier Terral "
 cover: /images/blog/mobility-toolbox-js-3-0-0/cover-image.png
 created: 2025-11-17
 slug: mobility-toolbox-js-v3